 The containers menu

 Use the containers menu in the left pane of the Proto.io Editor to add a container, navigate to a container, reorder containers, duplicate container, delete a container, or add a container to a screen, or even to another container canvas.
+You can also copy it to another project or export it.
 Selecting a container will bring up its Properties in the Inspector.
 You have the option to view thumbnails or a list.

 Adding a new container / Container properties

 When adding a new container you are presented with the properties of that container.
 The container properties are: